 Don’t increase the amount of time they’re spending in the crate until they’ve demonstrated that they’re totally comfortable and secure inside it

-Dogs with a history of abuse or high anxiety may even need the help of a professional dog trainer or behaviorist.
-You might consider seeking a licensed canine behaviorist if:
+Dogs with a history of abuse or high anxiety may even need the help of a professional dog trainer or behaviourist, for example if they:

 Won’t stop barking at inappropriate times

 They become aggressive when food is put down – a behaviour known as ‘resource guarding’